Telangana Institute of Medical Sciences and Research

-Telangana Institute of Medical Sciences and Research, Hyderabad (Abbreviated TIMS, Hyderabad or TIMS or TIMSR) is a dedicated COVID-19 hospital in Telangana, India.
+Telangana Institute of Medical Sciences and Research, Hyderabad (TIMS, Hyderabad or TIMS or TIMSR) is a dedicated COVID-19 hospital in Telangana, India.
 It is later to be developed as a medical school and public hospital.
 The hospital came into existence with the issue of G.O.Ms.No.
 22, Health, Medical and Family Welfare Department on 25 April 2020.

 History

 In view of COVID-19 pandemic in India, it was decided by the Government of Telangana to establish a hospital in the Sports Hostel Building at G.M.C Balayogi Athletic Stadium, Gachibowli, Ranga Reddy District to provide health services.
 Pursuant to this decision, the Youth Advancement, Tourism and Culture Department has issued orders, transferred the Sports Village building at Gachibowli, along with appurtenant land of 9 Acres 16 Gunta, to the Health, Medical and Family Welfare Department to develop it as an exclusive COVID-19 Hospital to begin with and then to develop as a Multi–Specialty Hospital cum Premier Medical College.

+In fall 2023, the once useful facility has shrunk, no longer accepting inpatients, treating outpatients with a small staff.
+The ultimate fate of once essential medical facility has yet to be decided.